zxcdegithub/learngit/readme.txt

 Createing a new branch is quick and simple.
 Add merge.
 dev word done.
-need your help to continue....
+#need your help to continue....
+other: i've done.